baweaver/mf/README.md

 # Mf

-Math functions.
+Modifier functions.
 More of an experiment for now with syntactic sugar operators after an idea occurred:

 Can Ruby define `self` infix operators and `curry` / `proc`ify them?